-**2016 release dates and release locations unknown due to mislabeling of the sample jars.
+**Most 2016 release dates and release locations unknown due to mislabeling of the sample jars.
 There were 37 release dates across three locations: Mainstem (Dry Creek), Mainstem (Horn Creek), and Breitenbush.

 RESULTS

 Genotyping

 2013 – Of the 1149 tissue samples collected from HOR salmon outplanted above Detroit Dam in 2013, and 16 failed to genotype at greater than 7 microsatellite loci or did not have sex information.
 Comparing the multi-locus genotypes among all outplants sampled during 2015 revealed 9 duplicate genotypes, which were subsequently removed from the analysis.
 The remaining 1125 outplants were then used in parentage analysis as candidate parents.